zalando-stups/put-it-to-rest/README.md

 All beans that are created for each client use the *Client ID*, in this case `example`, as their qualifier.

-Besides `Rest`, you can also alternatively inject any of the following types directly:
+Besides `Rest`, you can also alternatively inject any of the following types per client directly:
-- `RestTemplate`
-- `ClientHttpRequestFactory`
-- `HttpClient`
 - `AsyncClientHttpRequestFactory`
 - `HttpAsyncClient`
+- `HttpMessageConverters`

+A global `AccessTokens` bean is also provided.

 ## Customization